ValRudyka/hotel-app/README.md

 # Hotel management app

 This is an internal application, where users can manage everything about hotel: bookings, cabins, guests.
-Each user is an employee,

-who have next opportunities: check in guests, check out them, create bookings, registrate their colleagues.
-API was built with usage of
+Each user is an employee, who have next opportunities: check in guests, check out them, create bookings, registrate their colleagues.
+API was built with usage of Supabase.

-Supabase.
 Stay management: contexts.
 Styling: styled-components.

+You should try entering the app using next account: gmail (tester.example@gmail.com) password: word0987pass

 # React + Vite